What is Hair Transplantation?

 • Immediately After the Procedure: After the procedure, you'll spend some time in a recovery area where the medical team will monitor your condition as the effects of anesthesia wear off.
 Once you're awake and stable, you'll be allowed to go home on the same day.

-• Post-Operative Care Instructions: Follow the post-operative care instructions provided by your surgeon meticulously.
+• Post-Operative Care Instructions: Follow your surgeon's post-operative care instructions meticulously.
 These instructions may include guidelines for cleaning, applying medications, and protecting the transplanted area.

 • Swelling and Discomfort: Some degree of swelling, redness, and minor discomfort in the donor and recipient areas is normal in the initial days following the procedure.